hadimsnj/SGRACEx1/demo/README.md

 Therefore only minimum modifications are needed in the model itself to make use of the accelerator.

-Create a directory like '/home/xilinx/jupyter_notebooks/sgrace_lib' and save sgrace.py (from directory sgrace_lib) and config.py in it.
+Create a directory like '/home/xilinx/jupyter_notebooks/sgrace_lib' and save sgrace.py (from directory sgrace_lib) and config.py (from your board directory) in it.

 **2. sgrace.py loads a FPGA bit file called gat_all_unsigned.bit.**